October 22, 2015

 October 6, 2014

 Donna Spiegelman, professor of epidemiologic methods at the Harvard T.H.
 Chan School of Public Health, has received a Director’s Pioneer Award from the National Institutes of Health (NIH) for $500,000/year of direct costs for the next 5 years.
-One of 10 researchers honored, Spiegelman is believed to be the first epidemiologist and biostatistician, and the first faculty member from a school of public health, to receive the award.
+One of 10 researchers honored, Spiegelman is believed to be the second epidemiologist and first biostatistician to receive the award.

 - Harvard Chan School Press Release here.